 Tip: equipment/supply costs can be kept low by thinking outside the box – books from the local library, used toys from yard sales/thrift stores, DIY toys and equipment from recycled/repurposed materials, and natural materials.
 Everything does not need to be new.

 Let’s look at an example: capacity of 8 children full-time.
 You charge $125 per full-time slot (6 slots) and $80 for 2 school-age slots.
 Total weekly: $910.
 If you remove 2 full-time slots to use for a contingency fund – $660 remains.
 Working off a sixty hour work week to figure your hourly wage you are getting $11 an hour.
 Now remember you have supplies and utilities that also need to come out of the $910 total.
-So, taking a third off for business share of supplies, utilities, taxes, etc ($220) you are paying yourself $440 a week, plus the contingency savings of $250 a week.
-Remember that your salary is used to pay for some part of many of the items under the business supply costs, as it would be if you worked out of the house.
+So, taking a third off for the business share of supplies, utilities, taxes, etc ($220) you are paying yourself $440 a week, plus the contingency savings of $250 a week.
+Remember when you worked out of your home your salary used to pay to support your home.
+Now many of those items come under business costs and are tax deductible.

 Monthly: salary – $1760 / contingency – $1000 / business share supplies – $880

 Add your salary with business share = $2640 per month / $31,680 per year (52 week) (for 8 children at $125 per week)

 A big area to consider while building your budget is that adequate furnishings and equipment are essential components of any quality child care program.
 As a family child care program you have both the pluses and minuses of working in an established environment.
 You already have a working kitchen and bathroom.
 As you move forward 2 questions to consider:

 - Are you working within your family living space or do you have a dedicated child care space?